 IBPI Workshop: Integrating Bike-Ped Topics into University Transportation Courses

-Hosted every summer since 2012, this two-day course is designed to help transportation planning and engineering faculty integrate bicycle and pedestrian topics into their courses.
-We focus on a holistic approach to teaching transportation engineering and planning by integrating design for bicycles and pedestrians.
-You'll gain an understanding of state-of-the art practice as well obtain learning materials and resources to broaden your curriculum and course design.
+Hosted every summer since 2012, this two-day course supports transportation planning and engineering faculty in integrating bicycle and pedestrian topics into their courses.
+We share the learning materials and resources necessary to broaden your curriculum and course design, and also take you through on-the-ground examples of infrastructure for active transportation.

 WHO SHOULD ATTEND?

 Participants should be instructors teaching within an accredited planning or engineering program, with a focus on transportation, or Ph.D. candidate students completing your degree program within 12 months of the workshop date and planning to teach transportation courses.
 We will follow up with participants to find out how they integrated the course information into their teaching.
-See photos from the 2019 workshop.
+See photos from the IBPI trainings over the years.
+This map offers a snapshot of our impact to date, in the US and Canada alone:

 HOUSING AND ACCOMMODATION

-For those wishing to stay off campus, we can recommend some nearby hotels and tips for getting around town.
+We can recommend some nearby hotels and tips for getting around town.
 Air B&B is another potential source to find a comfortable place to stay.
-Budget option: Participants in this workshop are eligible to register for on-campus housing in basic, dormitory-style rooms.

 Requests for reasonable accommodations may be made to Conference & Events Office, (503) 725-CONF, email: firstname.lastname@example.org or the Disability Resource Center, (503) 725-4150, e-mail: email@example.com.
 In order to ensure that reasonable accommodations can be provided in time for this event, please make your requests as soon as possible.